mshyu24/personal-site/content/_index.md

 ### Learn more about me and my multitude of interests!

-I built this site to act as a repository of information ("It's *not* just a resume site) about me, and to give myself something to do during my COVID-19-related research hiatus.
+I built this site to act as a repository of information ("It's *not* just a resume site") about me, and to give myself something to do during my COVID-19-related research hiatus.

 Find some of my favorite recipes, read about my current doings, or get in touch